 Firstly, visiting the Edinburgh Fringe Festival at some point in your life is an absolute must.
-It’s a ‘Bucket List’ experience like no other.
-Every August for the entire month, comedy acts, theatre productions, dance troops and more from around the world flock to the Scottish capital.
-The city comes alive with creativity and culture.
+It’s a ‘Bucket List’ experience for sure.
+Every August for the entire month comedy acts, theatre productions, dance troops and more from around the world flock to the Scottish capital.
+The city comes alive with creativity, culture and hundreds of thousands of extra people.

 Secondly, Edinburgh is one of the best cities in the ENTIRE WORLD.
 Honestly, take it from me.
 You would be privileged to spend an entire month living there.
-The bars, restaurants, nightlife and attractions in Edinburgh are second to none and you’d be so pleased to have the time to sample them all.
+The bars, restaurants, nightlife and attractions in Edinburgh are spot on and you’d be so pleased to have a decent amount of time to sample so many.
+I returned to the Edinburgh Fringe Festival in 2015 and again in 2017 because it’s just SO GOOD.

-And finally, earning money, gaining experience and making friends!
-It’s especially a great way for University students or young people to earn some money and have an amazing summer in Edinburgh while meeting similar, like-minded people.
+And finally; you can earn money, gain valuable work experience and make friends in a new place!
+Working at the Edinburgh Fringe is a great way for University students or young people to earn some money and have an amazing summer in Edinburgh while meeting similar, like-minded people.

 So, what are you waiting for?
-Here are my tips to work at the Edinburgh Fringe Festival.
+Here are my tips to work at the Edinburgh Fringe Festival and snag the best Edinburgh Fringe jobs!

 How to work at the Edinburgh Fringe Festival

-I found work at the Edinburgh Fringe Festival in 2013.
-I was a Drama Undergrad and desperately wanted to visit Scotland and gain some valuable, relevant experience over the summer.
+I worked at the Edinburgh Fringe Festival in 2013.
+I was a Drama Undergraduate and desperately wanted to visit Edinburgh and gain some valuable, relevant experience over the summer.
 Some of my friends performed in or were part of the crew for a play at the Fringe.
-That was great for them, they wanted experience actually being a part of a production.
-Whereas I wanted to gain valuable experience at a venue, at no cost to me, and experience the magic of the Fringe.
+That was great for them, they wanted to experience actually being a part of a theatrical production.
+Whereas I wanted to gain valuable experience at an events venue, at no cost to me, and experience the magic of the Fringe.

 I just happened to stumble across the Facebook page of a girl in the year above me at University.
 Her employment listed ‘Box Office at C venues in Edinburgh.’
 Upon further investigation, I saw this was a company in Edinburgh who ran theatres and performance spaces during the fringe festival.
 After a phone interview, I was on their Box Office team!
-And after an in-face interview, I managed to work my way into being the Admin & Operations Assistant.
+And then, after an in-person interview, I became their Administration and Operations Assistant.

 What opportunities are there to work at the Edinburgh Fringe Festival?